CarterGrimmeisen/zod-prisma/README.md

 ### Prerequisites

-This project utilizes pnpm and if you plan on contributing, you should too.
+This project utilizes yarn and if you plan on contributing, you should too.

 -   npm
     ```sh
-    npm install -g pnpm
+    npm install -g yarn
     ```

 ### Installation